AN INTRODUCTION TO AHAE AND HIS PHOTOGRAPHY

 Ahae’s photographs that show the changing seasons and dynamic sky are especially meaningful.
 Nature has a resilience beyond any human comprehension.
 After a long, cold winter during which everything appears to be dead, nature is able to fill the world with an unimaginable and incomprehensible abundance of life, not just once, but over and over again as year follows year.
 We, on the other hand, experience our physical condition growing ever weaker as the years pass and we grow older.
 Nevertheless, the life force in the natural world surrounding us gives us a great sense of hope.
 In just one patch of sky within Ahae’s view from his window, countless different scenes are played out and captured with the click of a button on the photographer’s camera.
 Momentary impressions of sunlight, moonlight, and clouds create images the beauty of which cannot be described adequately in words.

-One million photographs through one window in two years.
-Or is it just two years?
+2.6 million photographs through one window in four years.
+Or is it just four years?
 Ahae’s collection that is now being brought to the public is actually the result of a life time of observation and endeavor.
 Through these photographic works we see not only the artist, but also the naturalist and conservationist, and above all we see a man who sees life, and a man who wants us to see that life as well.

 Ahae Press Editing Department